We all can be Heroes

 In independent surveys, 69% of responders said that they would donate, yet only 30% have actually made the registration online.

 In time, we hope to have this law changed (to become an opt-out system) to come into line with many other countries and increase the rates of registration.

 The message I am so keen to communicate is that being an organ donor is an improbable task.
 So many stars need to align.
 The chance of it happening to your family is extremely low.
-But up to 100 Australians die each year, waiting for an organ transplant.
+But hundreds Australians die each year, while waiting for an organ transplant.

-Your organs are no good to you in death, but like Sebby, if you are registered, you can be a lifesaver.
+Your organs are no good to you in death, but like Sebby, you can be a lifesaver.

 To read more statistics and check that you are registered, please visit donatelife.gov.au.